Why Should You Hire a Contract Drafting Lawyer?

 A Maryland contract drafting lawyer serves the client by tailoring the agreement to the parties, their situation, and the contract’s goals.
 Each party wants to be protected and get the most from the relationship.
 Some standard contract clauses include:

-This sets out the people or organizations who agree to be bound by the contract.
+1. The Parties This sets out the people or organizations who agree to be bound by the contract.
 If a corporation or LLC is involved, that would be the party, not the shareholders or owners personally.
-It should also state that if the party is bought by or merged into another entity, that new owner or entity would be bound by the contract. - Confidentiality
+It should also state that if the party is bought by or merged into another entity, that new owner or entity would be bound by the contract.

-One party may be providing a service to the other or someone may be selling a business.
+2. Confidentiality One party may be providing a service to the other or someone may be selling a business.
 Part of the process includes access to critical information that may damage the party if it’s released or used by another.
 The contract may require that information not be divulged.
-The circumstances may also require the contract’s contents to be confidential - Dispute Resolution
+The circumstances may also require the contract’s contents to be confidential

-There will be problems between the parties at some point.
+3. Dispute Resolution There will be problems between the parties at some point.
 If they can’t be worked out between the parties, even with their lawyers working on it, options include getting help from neutral third parties.
-This can be a mediator helping the parties reach an agreement or a panel of arbitrators (instead of a judge or jury) deciding a resolution. - Entire Agreement
+This can be a mediator helping the parties reach an agreement or a panel of arbitrators (instead of a judge or jury) deciding a resolution.

-This is a statement that the signed agreement has all the relevant terms, and outside sources can’t be used to interpret it. - Force Majeure
+4. Entire Agreement This is a statement that the signed agreement has all the relevant terms, and outside sources can’t be used to interpret it.

-This force majeure, or “greater force,” clause protects parties if events outside of their control make it impossible or impractical to fully perform their obligations.
-These events can include natural disasters, strikes, riots, government actions, pandemics, or fires. - Jurisdiction
+5. Force Majeure This force majeure, or “greater force,” clause protects parties if events outside of their control make it impossible or impractical to fully perform their obligations.
+These events can include natural disasters, strikes, riots, government actions, pandemics, or fires.

-A contract can expire at a given date, when certain things happen, or when a party wants it to end.
-A termination trigger states when one or both parties are released from the contract. - Indemnification
+9. Termination Triggers A contract can expire at a given date, when certain things happen, or when a party wants it to end.
+A termination trigger states when one or both parties are released from the contract.

 Why Should I Get an Attorney Involved with Writing a Contract?

-Rebekah Lusk of Lusk Law, LLC is an experienced business law attorney and negotiator.
-Negotiating contracts and settling legal disputes are major parts of her practice.
-As a business owner, she has also negotiated contracts for her own benefit.
+Firm owners, Rebekah Lusk and Steven Bright, are experienced Frederick, Maryland business law attorney and negotiators.
+Negotiating contracts and settling legal disputes are major parts of their practice.
+As business owners themselves, they have negotiated many contracts for their own benefit.
 You may not want to negotiate a contract because you don’t feel comfortable doing it, you don’t feel confident in your abilities, or you lack the time and energy to get it done.

 The contract your company needs may be critical to your success today and in the future.
-The more there is at stake, the more it makes sense to have Rebekah Lusk and Lusk Law, LLC as part of your team.
+The more there is at stake, the more it makes sense to have Lusk Law, LLC attorneys as part of your team.
 You may be hiring someone to run your business, starting a joint venture, buying a business, or selling yours.
-It may make sense to have a skilled, experienced contract drafting attorney with you from the start, not just have a lawyer review a draft agreement.
+It may make sense to have skilled, experienced contract drafting attorneys with you from the start, not just have a lawyer review a draft agreement.

 You know your business very well, but you probably don’t know contract law or all the legal issues that can arise due to contract language.
 Lusk Law, LLC can make sure contract language protects your rights and interests.
 Our business contract lawyers can help you decide what’s worth sacrificing for one issue to get concessions from the other party on another matter.

-Rebekah Lusk and her team at Lusk Law, LLC, excel at advising businesses because Rebekah Lusk is a business owner herself.
-While running a law firm, an investment and rental property company, and a horse boarding facility, she has learned a lot about businesses and preparing for the unexpected.
+We excel at advising businesses, because Rebekah Lusk and Steven Bright (Lusk Law, LLC owners) run businesses themselves.
+By handling a law firm, an investment and rental property company, and a horse boarding facility, they have learned a lot about businesses and preparing for the unexpected.

 A well-drafted contract negotiated to include favorable provisions can ensure that you and the other party (employees, contractors, vendors, customers) understand their role and responsibilities, reducing the chance of misunderstandings and conflicts.
 Having contracts is just good business and may be critical to protecting your company and your livelihood.